 - Strong Careers information, advice and guidance careers education, information and advice is very strong.
 Careers advice and experiences are carefully mapped and recorded for all disadvantaged students.
 Students receive a wide range of preparation activities for future life: work-related learning activities, access and support to vocational courses, one-to-one interviews, mock interviews, career fairs, workshops, seminars, taster days through to accompanied interviews.
 Southend YMCA Community School is confident that students are able to make informed decisions about their courses and choices and are well prepared for their future lives beyond 16.
 2016/17 has seen the introduction of an impartial careers advisor to support the students in planning the transition post 16

-- Targeted Support – tailored individual support is provided across the curriculum and each student has SMART targets for both academic and emotional literacy.
-Positive Education Coaches are allocated to each student providing clear academic and behaviour mentoring.
+- Targeted Support – tailored individual support is provided across the curriculum and each student has SMART targets for emotional literacy.
+Positive Education Coaches are allocated to each student providing clear behaviour mentoring.
 Staff take responsibility for their designated students and determining the additional resources that students need in order for them to reach their potential

-- The full range of educational experiences – the school supports the wider curriculum and has provided support to all students ensuring students have access to broad educational experiences, such as the Fire Break course, Snowdon Challenge, competing in sporting, eating out, theatre workshops and events through to educational visits such as the Royal Courts of Justice
+- The full range of educational experiences – the school supports the wider curriculum and has provided support to all students ensuring students have access to broad educational experiences, such as individual challenges, competing in sporting, eating out, theatre workshops and events through to educational visits such as the Royal Courts of Justice

 - Good Attendance – Governors, staff, teachers, parents, carers and students understand the casual link between attendance and achievement.
 Attendance levels for all students are regularly monitored and evaluated.
 The school employs Southend Borough Council Attendance Officers to assist in raising attendance and ensuring early identification of issue and needs are actioned as early as possible.

 - Destination tracking is crucial in terms of setting the curriculum and also in terms of analysing the effectiveness of our Alternative Education provision.
-Students destinations are tracked at key points; planned destination, destination at the end of September then at 3, 6, 9 and 12 months after leaving the school
+Students destinations are tracked at key points; planned destination

 - Inclusion – the school SENCo is charged with writing a one page profile for each student.
 This is a working document which identified the strengths, weaknesses, challenges and triggers for their learning and behaviour within the school.
 All staff access these to ensure their approach to teaching and learning reflects the individual needs of the students